 Q. Can I still participate in an Arch fall-away experience?

 A. If you have secured a fall-away internship, co-op, civic engagement, or off-campus research opportunity, please email your offer letter and resume to firstname.lastname@example.org and log into SIS to record your away-semester plans by July 24.

 Your offer should be on company letterhead or from an official company email and contain the name and location of the employer, start date, end date, number of hours per week you will be working, hourly rate, name of your supervisor, and a brief description of the work you will be doing.

 The CCPD will respond via your student email account once the opportunity has been verified and approved to begin the registration process.
 You will also be enrolled in an LMS course during your away semester, which will be covered in the required Away Semester Briefing found in Skillport.

-For resources to assist with your semester away search, visit:
+A. For resources to assist with your semester away search, visit:

-Yes, you will spend the fall semester taking remote classes and spring semester on campus.
+A. Yes, you will spend the fall semester taking remote classes and spring semester on campus.
 Any early Arch student who has secured a semester away for the fall 2020 or spring 2021 term should pursue the opportunity and return the next semester following the pandemic parameters for their entering class year.